-- Ensure there are designated staff with day-to-day responsibility for attendance matters and protected time allocated to discharge those responsibilities. - Take overall responsibility for ensuring the school confirms to statutory requirements regarding attendance. - Consider each request for leave against the school's criteria, decide whether some, all, or none of the leave will be authorised and notify parents of this decision. - Where there is uncertainty regarding an absence, make the decision whether or not to authorise an absence, or to request further evidence to support the decision-making process. - Provide regular reports to the governing body on school attendance, including persistent absence and vulnerable groups.
+- Lead on giving attendance a high profile. - Ensure there are designated staff with day-to-day responsibility for attendance matters and protected time allocated to discharge those responsibilities. - Take overall responsibility for ensuring the school confirms to statutory requirements regarding attendance. - Consider each request for leave against the school's criteria, decide whether some, all, or none of the leave will be authorised and notify parents of this decision. - Where there is uncertainty regarding an absence, make the decision whether or not to authorise an absence, or to request further evidence to support the decisionmaking process. - Provide regular reports to the governing body on school attendance, including persistent absence and vulnerable groups.